exoplatform/exo-documentation/docs/OAuthIntegration.rst

    -  ``exo.oauth.{OAuth_Provider}.clientSecret`` - Client Secret of your
       application.

-For OpenId, you need to add 4 more properties which are urls which will be called during the protocol execution.
+For OpenId, you need to add 1 more property which is the url of the resource named well-known configuration file.
+In this file, all other information are present.
-Theses urls are implicit in other providers, but as OpenId can be implemented in different ways, we have to provide urls.
+This configuration is implicit in other providers, but as OpenId can be implemented in different ways, we have to provide url.
-In urls, replace `openid.server.com <openid.server.com>` by the name of your OpenId server.
+In url, replace `openid.server.com <openid.server.com>` by the name of your OpenId server.

 	::

 	    ## OpenId Urls
-	    exo.oauth.openid.authenticationURL=https://openid.server.com/authorize
-	    exo.oauth.openid.accessTokenURL=https://openid.server.com/token
-	    exo.oauth.openid.tokenInfoURL=https://openid.server.com/introspect
-	    exo.oauth.openid.userInfoURL=https://openid.server.com/userinfo
+	    exo.oauth.openid.wellKnownConfigurationUrl=https://openid.server.com/.well-known/openid-configuration

 .. note:: Google provide an OpenId protocol implementation.
 You can use it by creating an Oauth